3LawsRobotics/3laws/docs/sources/getting_started.rst

 3Laws Supervisor is designed for installation on Ubuntu systems with ROS1 or ROS2 already deployed on the computer.
 The Supervisor is roughly made up of 3 functionalities that are discussed in this manual:

 #.
-Robot Diagnostics Module (RDM): A tool to collect metrics about the system operation in real time.
+Robot diagnostics monitoring (RDM) collects metrics about the system operation in real time.
 Some of the threshold violations are published in real-time locally, and some are published only in aggregated fashion.
 The published messages can be sent to a cloud-based dashboard server or can be used locally for decision making by customer software.

 #.
-RunTime Assurance (RTA) or "Copilot": This is a "safety filter" that takes the information about collision threshold violations from RDM and produces corrective actions to keep the robot away from the possible collision.
+Run-time assurance (RTA) or "Copilot" is a "safety filter" that takes the information about collision threshold violations from the diagnostics monitor and produces corrective actions to keep the robot away from the possible collision.
 By default, this capability is no active.

 #.
 Control Panel: A configuration graphical (browser-based) tool is available to help set the Supervisor up for the robot.